FREE Standard Delivery within Australia on all orders over $100

 She has dedicated 13-years, two Bachelor Degrees, a Diploma in Pilates therapy, a Cert 4 in Training and Assessment to my love of movement, having fun exercising with friends, the reward of feeling strong, reaching goals, and helping others do the same.

 Blending ballet techniques with fitness, yoga stretched, Pilates core work, it is a different and effective way to workout.
 Aleenta BARRE is not about dancing and coordination - it’s about mental perseverance, reconnecting your mind, toning and strengthening your body.
 A favourite amongst Victoria’s Secret models, and the most popular and effective workout across the US and UK, this exercise delivers an all-body low impact workout whilst also reinvigorating the mind.
 Whether you choose to take a barre class before work to begin the day on a positive and peaceful note, or wish to relax and unwind after a busy day, we have barre classes to suit everybody.

-Enjoy 40% Off your entire order!
-Use code: MADNESS40 at checkout.
+Enjoy 15% Off your first order!
+Use code: FIRST15 at checkout.